 Several risk factors can increase the rate of miscarriage.

-- Previous miscarriage — Having a miscarriage in the past may increase the risk for a future miscarriage.
-As an example, the risk of miscarriage in future pregnancy is about 20 percent after one miscarriage, 28 percent after two, and 43 percent after three or more miscarriages.
+●Previous miscarriage — Having a miscarriage in the past may increase the risk for a future miscarriage.

-- Trauma — Trauma to the uterus can increase the risk of miscarriage.
+●Trauma — Trauma to the uterus can increase the risk of miscarriage.
 This includes some forms of prenatal testing, such as amniocentesis or chorionic villus sampling.
+The effect of minor trauma to the mother’s abdomen is unknown, because during early pregnancy the uterus is generally protected from blunt trauma.
 (See "Patient information: Amniocentesis (Beyond the Basics)" and "Patient information: Chorionic villus sampling (Beyond the Basics)".)

 MISCARRIAGE SIGNS AND SYMPTOMS

 The most common signs of miscarriage are vaginal bleeding and abdominal pain early in pregnancy.
 These problems should always be evaluated by a clinician.
 However, bleeding and discomfort can occur in normal pregnancies.
 In many cases, bleeding resolves on its own and the pregnancy continues normally without further problems.

 Healthcare providers use the following terms to describe the various types of miscarriage.

 Threatened miscarriage — A woman who has vaginal bleeding early in pregnancy but no other signs of problems is said to have a threatened miscarriage.
 The cervix, or opening to the uterus, is closed, and the uterus is the correct size for the woman's particular stage of pregnancy.
 If the pregnancy is far enough along, a fetal heart beat may be detected.
 In many women with threatened miscarriage, the bleeding subsides and the pregnancy continues to term.
 In others, the bleeding becomes heavier and miscarriage occurs.